 f.
 Application Monitoring.
 We will monitor the status of the filing and keep you apprised.
 We use a monitoring service called AltLegal which we have found reliable, which monitors the statuses of the marks daily.
 We will attempt to communicate with you as soon as we are made aware.

 g.
 Application Extensions.
 After effectuating the filings, we will also perform filings of any Extensions of Time to demonstrate use.
 We can seek up to five extensions of time; each extension incurs an additional fee of $75 and $125 for USPTO filing fees.
-Furthermore, there is a USPTO fee for showing the use of $100.
+Furthermore, there is a USPTO fee for showing the use of the mark for a USPTO filing fee of $100.
 Accordingly, we advise that it is always most cost-effective to file for the mark protection after using the mark in commerce.
 The earlier the mark is protected/secured, the better, and the increased cost for an “intent to use” application is nominal.
 We will take this all into consideration when suggesting a strategy.

 h.
 Response to Non-Substantive USPTO Office Actions.
 USPTO statistics indicate that over 80% of applicants (many with attorneys) receive Office Actions.
 These are formal objections by the USPTO that bar registration.
 There are two “levels” of Office Actions (“Office Actions” and “Final Office Actions”) and two general categories of objections: non-substantive and substantive.
 We handle all non-substantive objections at no charge; a nominal charge is assessed for expedited service if immediate prioritization is requested.

 a.
 Response to Substantive USPTO Office Actions.
 Substantive objections include the likelihood of confusion with a registered mark and/or that the mark cannot be registered because it is descriptive or generic.
 As previously referenced, this is a very nuanced area of law, and surgical precision is required in the responsive argument.
-We charge between $500 and $1200 to prepare and file the response.
-Please note, while we use approaches that attempt to avoid substantive office actions, we are not the USPTO and thus cannot guarantee the mark will clear the USPTO process.
+Our fees to prepare and file the response varies.
+Please note that while we use approaches that attempt to avoid substantive office actions, we are not the USPTO and thus cannot guarantee the mark will clear the USPTO process.

 b.
 International or Multiple Searches and Trademark Legal Services.
 Occasionally, while conducting our knock-out, we will glance at international positioning (e.g., the mark is prevalent in Great Britain) and inform you.
 We will not provide international searches or services as part of the standard agreement.
 Those services are available and readily used by our clients with either present or future focus outside the United States.
-To the extent we mutually contemplated international searches (additional cost average $500-$800 per), we included in the fee below.
+To the extent we mutually contemplated international searches (additional costs vary), we included the fee below.

 c.
 Legal Consultation Outside The Trademark Prosecution.
 We are passionate about helping our clients and want to build a long-standing relationship.
-Accordingly, we do not want you to be afraid to contact us about anything.
+Accordingly, we do not want you to be afraid to contact us.
 However, we need to charge appropriately when we assess substantive legal issues and provide substantive legal advice.
-Additionally, we offer other services for Intellectual Property (IP), trademark, and business outside the scope of TotalTM.
+Additionally, we offer other services for Intellectual Property (IP), trademarks, and business outside the scope of TotalTM.

 d.
 USPTO Fees.
 USPTO charges vary based on the service.
 The USPTO charges $350 per IC category.
 If the mark has not yet been used in commerce (1(b) application), the USPTO will charge an additional $100 to convert the mark.
-We do not charge additional fees to collect and provide specimens to convert the mark, as long as you have provided current contact information.
+Fees to collect and provide specimens to convert the mark will be billed hourly.